borisdayma/docs/docs/frameworks/keras-example.md

 sidebar_label: Keras
 ---

-This is a complete example of Keras code that trains a CNN and saves to W&B
+This is a complete example of Keras code that trains a CNN and saves to W&B.

-You can find this example at https://github.com/wandb/examples/blob/master/keras-cnn-fashion/train.py

-You can find the results of running this code at https://app.wandb.ai/wandb/keras-fashion-mnist/runs/5z1d85qs
+You can find this example on [GitHub](https://github.com/wandb/examples/blob/master/keras-cnn-fashion/train.py) and see the results on [W&B](https://app.wandb.ai/wandb/keras-fashion-mnist/runs/5z1d85qs).

 ```python
 from keras.datasets import fashion_mnist